MSIM Tuition & Financial Aid

 Helpful Tips for Finding Aid

-Don’t wait until you are admitted to search and apply for funding.
-Scholarship deadlines tend to be in mid-winter.
+Don’t wait until you are admitted to start searching and applying for funding.
+Scholarship deadlines tend to be mid-winter.
 You may not have your admissions decisions by the time deadlines occur.

 Do your research!
 Look for funding that will match your specific goals, background and interests.